Synergistic Research MiG 2.0 (Mechanical Interface Grounding) Set of 3

 Tune-Up your system’s performance level, beyond your dreams, with MiG 2.0’s for only $249 (set/3) and 60-days Money Back Guarantee.

 The MiG (Mechanical Interface Grounding) component footers deliver vast improvements to all systems.
 Based on the Acoustic ART System resonators, MiG's (Mechanical Interface Grounding) re-tune a component's mechanical resonance to an even order harmonic, while providing a lightning fast drain of mechanical energy to ground.
 The result is a much larger soundstage with a lower noise floor for blacker backgrounds.
 Other benefits include sweeter highs with extended air, a more layered and relaxed mid-range, and deeper, tighter bass.
 MiG's are especially beneficial when improving the performance of digital components such as transports, D to A converters, CD players, and even digital clocks.
 MiG's are a must audition for anyone seeking organic natural sound.

-MiG’s are versatile and can be placed in different ways to fine tune your systems performance - Pin-Point configuration (two bowls facing up and one down) and Ambient configuration (two bowls facing down and one up).
+MiG’s are versatile and can be placed in different ways to fine tune your systems performance - Pin-Point configuration (two bowls facing down and one up) and Ambient configuration (two bowls facing up and one down).

 Dr. David W. Robinson, Editor-in-Chief, PFO, November 2015:

 "...my experience over two days of working with the MiG's was that the diagrams above are pretty accurate as to their effects, and that they added further dimensionality to the performance of the NADAC.
 For the record, we placed four MiG 2.0's under the NADAC, the front two being in the "down" position, and the rear two being "up."
 The ambient effect was pretty clear to me, and quite real, very real..."
 CLICK HERE to read the entire review